-More than three years after it was first unveiled, the much-anticipated Tesla Model Y is landing in Australia from around August.
+More than three years after it was first unveiled, the much-anticipated Tesla Model Y has landed in Australia.

 The Tesla Model Y brings a similar exterior design formula as its smaller sedan twin, but in a slightly larger and higher package with a more practical hatchback boot opening.
 It retains the same aerodynamic 0.23 drag coefficient as the Model 3.

 Meanwhile, the minimalist vegan interior is essentially a mirror of the Model 3 but gains raised seats on rails for a higher driving position, includes a HEPA cabin filter as standard, a panoramic glass roof without an intruding centre crossbar, and double glazed front and rear windows.

 Available in a five-seater only, there are two ISOFIX child seat anchorage points, the rear-row backrests can be reclined, and there are levers in the boot to fold the seats in a 40/20/40 split to store larger items.
 It also features a frunk that's slightly larger than the Model 3.

 Although the top-spec Performance guise has lowered suspension, Tesla doesn't disclose how much it affects ground clearance figures.

 The Model Y is offered in two different battery sizes and chemistries, plus two powertrains at launch.

 The Model Y RWD comes with a 57.5kWh (usable) lithium-iron-phosphate (LFP) battery good for a claimed 455km of range (WLTP) and acceleration from 0-100km/h in 6.9 seconds.

 The Model Y Performance ups the ante and adds an electric motor at the front for AWD, while packing a larger 76KWh (usable) nickel-colbalt-aluminum (NCA) battery with a claimed 514km range (WLTP) and cuts the 0-100km/h time to just 3.7 seconds.